Microsoft releases new Windows 10 preview with acrylic sign-in screen

 Right.

 Separately, Microsoft has renamed “Microsoft Apps” as “Your Phone Companion.”
-This is meant to bring the Android app inline with the Your Phone app, which lets you access your phone’s content — like text messages, photos, and notifications — right on your Windows 10 PC.
+This is meant to bring the Android app in line with the Your Phone app, which lets you access your phone’s content — like text messages, photos, and notifications — right on your Windows 10 PC.

 Bug fixes and known issues